ismatjafarli/News-App/README.md

 # News App
-The goal is to create a News app which gives a user regularly-updated news and articles from the internet related to a particular topic.
+Android app which gives a user regularly-updated news and articles from the internet related to a particular topic.

 ## Description